Springeo/TimePerf/Readme.md

-'perf' is a simple npm module to evaluate et measure a javascript application
+'TimePerf' is a simple npm module to evaluate et measure a javascript application